HANDOVER DEFECT INSPECTION

 Your final progress payment is generally due at the point of practical completion of your property.
 If this payment is made prior to a complete and full Handover Defect Inspection and subsequent resolution of issues, it can be far more difficult to convince the builder to return to your property to rectify issues as they already have your money in their pocket.

 Before handing over payment a Handover Defect Inspection, otherwise known as a Practical Completion Inspection, can ensure defects are brought to the attention of your builder and rectified before they receive your hard earned money.
+As one the leading provider of property inspections in Perth we can assist you with this.

 Our Inspectors are familiar with all relevant Building Guidelines and Australian Standards and are not only Building and Property Inspectors, but also qualified Pest Controllers.
 This means that not only can they inspect your structural components, exterior structures, electrical, plumbing, fittings and the rest, they can also inspect your termite barrier to ensure it hasn’t been damaged or compromised during the building process.